Archenard/hangOS/README.md

 # hangOS
-A fully open source operating system to play hangman.
+hangOS (or hangman OS) is a fully open source operating system to play hangman.

 ## Features:
 - Hangman.